 Betta Fish, also known as Betta Splendens or Siamese fighting fish, originate from Asia, more specifically, Thailand, Malaysia and Cambodia.
+Facts on these fish can help you to better understand them.
 Betta Fish are a popular freshwater aquarium fish, perhaps even the most popular type of freshwater aquarium fish in the US.
 Originally, Bettas were given the official name of Macropodus Pugnax, after Doctor Theodor Cantor examined them.

 That name did not last for long however, because in 1909, they were once again renamed as betta splendens and since then, that has become the accepted name for betta fish.
 It is thought that the name betta was derived from an ancient Asian warrior tribe named “Bettah”.
 It is thought that they were compared to the warriors of the “Bettah” people, due to their violent nature.